 Meet Byrdie Boy and The Method Male creator Saleam T. Singleton.
 Ahead, he shares his mental health journey.

-Seven months in and 2020 already feels so long.
-Having spent most of it in solitude, I’ve had a lot of time to think about my mental health.
+Having spent most of the last few months in solitude, I’ve had a lot of time to think about my mental health.
 I’ve come a long way, but there was a time when staying in didn’t feel like much of a choice.
 I was doing my best to manage my depression, which included bouts of self-isolation.
 I’ve often described it as being trapped in a tower while watching the world outside go on—which is ironic because I consider myself to be an outgoing person.
 That's the thing about depression and other mental health issues—they aren’t a choice, and they don’t discriminate based on social status, race, age, or gender.
 Throughout my wellness and self-discovery journey, I’ve gotten to know myself fully.
 I’ve had to learn what that means for me and have been able to set realistic goals for getting there.
 I would no longer let my mental health challenges define my life.

 In the past, I would let myself be consumed by an extremely stressful job.
 Then, I would go home and lose myself in Youtube videos until bedtime, only to do it all again the next day.
 By the time I realized how unhealthy I was, my employer had already brought it to my attention (twice).
 I could no longer hide my depressive symptoms, and I could no longer ignore them.
 I talked a lot about mental health, but had forgotten how to put myself first.
 Once I became aware of my symptoms, I had to do a lot of self-work to find out where it was all coming from.
 I knew I had to actively seek healing.
 I realized that a lot of it started with my habits at home, so I needed to start there.
 Escaping into self-isolation certainly wasn't the answer.